Posted inHerpes News

 • Preventing Cross-Contamination: Proper cleaning, disinfection, and sterilization of tools and equipment are essential for cross-contamination between clients.
 Disposable items should be used whenever possible, and non-disposable items should be thoroughly cleaned and disinfected between each use.

 • Hand Hygiene: Nail technicians should practice rigorous hand hygiene by washing their hands with soap and water before and after each client interaction.
-Using gloves can provide an additional layer of protection, particularly when handling open wounds or performing invasive procedures.
+Using gloves can provide additional protection, particularly when handling open wounds or performing invasive procedures.

 • Surface Disinfection: Regular cleaning and disinfection of salon surfaces, including manicure tables, countertops, and chairs, help minimize the risk of infection transmission.
 EPA-approved disinfectants should be used according to manufacturer instructions.